-- A student is chronically truant if: - $\Sigma$ (Days absent that were unexcused × Percent Day of Attendance) × 100 ÷ Total Days Enrolled is equal to or greater than 5% - Total Days enrolled include days homebound and hospitalized. - Chronic Truancy Rate is: - (Chronic Truant Count) ÷ (Total number of students who have been enrolled with at least 21 consecutive school days of enrollment at the home school) × 100 - Displayed as a percent with 1 decimal place (e.g. 5.1%)
+- A student is chronically truant if: - $\Sigma$ (Days absent that were unexcused × Percent Day of Attendance) ÷ $\Sigma$ (Total Days Enrolled × Percent Day of Attendance) × 100 is equal to or greater than 5% - Total Days enrolled include days homebound and hospitalized. - Chronic Truancy Rate is: - (Chronic Truant Count) ÷ (Total number of students who have been enrolled with at least 21 consecutive school days of enrollment at the home school) × 100 - Displayed as a percent with 1 decimal place (e.g. 5.1%) - At the state level, all counts/percentages should be based on unduplicated students counts.